heinz-raja/music-generation/README.md

 This model generates new music by training on original compositions.

-Initial approach was to convert songs to a series of images as shown below
+The initial approach was to convert songs to a series of images as shown below

 ![image](https://github.com/heinz-raja/music-generation/assets/41283762/15d70391-03b1-4c73-a8c0-21e561ff1ab0)